 Within the final dataset there are instances where two or more boundaries occupy the same area.
 Theoretically two or more systems can occupy a single block (the spatial scale of the model) but this is known to be rare.
 Overlaps usually occur in two scenarios:

 State boundaries overlapping modeled boundaries: Figure 6 shows an example of Altoona, IA (modeled) overlapping the state supplied boundary of Des Moines.
 In this example the modeled boundary for Altoona appears correct.
 Altoona has a unique PWS.
 However, the state supplied boundary didn’t “erase” the Altoona system from the service area boundary.
-This conflict is a function of course or inaccurate state supplied boundaries.
+This conflict is a function of coarse or inaccurate state supplied boundaries.